Petrovski/Trading-Plan/README.md

 ## Trading Plan

-A simple application that helps traders create a plan for the trading day
+An application that helps traders create a plan for the trading day.
+Plan out key levels, market context, and potential scenarios to get you prepared on where to trade.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).